ksubramz/gradunwarp/Readme.md

 gradunwarp tends to use quite a bit of memory because of the intense spherical harmonics calculation and interpolations performed multiple times.
-For instance, it uses almost 85% memory of a 2GB memory 2.2GHz DualCore system to performing unwarping of a 256^3 volume with 40^3 spherical harmonics grid.
+For instance, it uses almost 85% memory of a 2GB memory 2.2GHz DualCore system to perform unwarping of a 256^3 volume with 40^3 spherical harmonics grid.
 (It typically takes 4 to 5 minutes for the entire unwarping)